← Work

 Expert Collaboration

-Worked with permaculturists, nature educators, and fabricators to ensure the experience reflected real ecological systems, not metaphors.
-Key insights — how mushrooms communicate, how trees adapt — became embedded in both design elements and storytelling cues.
+Worked with consultant botanists, educationists, and a renowned permaculturist to ensure the experience reflected real ecological systems, not metaphors.
+Key insights about mycorrhizal networks, forest layering, and decomposition cycles became embedded in both design elements and storytelling cues.

 4